Coach Jon-Michael Brunner

 He continued to play baseball at the collegiate level at West Liberty University.
 Playing all four years as an outfielder.
 During his senior season, Brunner was named as the toughest player to strike out in Division II baseball.

-Brunner graduated from West Liberty in May 2015 with a degree in exercise physiology and is currently attending Physician’s Assistant School at West Liberty to earn a Master of Science in Physician Assistant Studies.
-He will be graduating at the end of June with his PA degree.
+Brunner graduated from West Liberty in May 2015 with a degree in exercise physiology and recently obtained a Masters Degree in Physician’s Assistant Studeies at West Liberty University.
+He is now working full-time as a Physician Assistant at Wheeling Hospital.

 Coach Scott Castilow